 Bryozoan colonies are found in high numbers on the continental shelf in New Zealand.
 They look like plants but are actually made up of hundreds of tiny individual animals that have banded together in order to more successfully find food and survive predation.

-Find out what lurks at the bottom of the ocean.
+Find out what lurks at the bottom of the ocean in this YouTube video from Te Papa.
 What sea creatures have adapted to this deep darkness?